python/cpython/Doc/library/stdtypes.rst

    Return the highest index in the sequence where the subsequence *sub* is found, such that *sub* is contained within ``s[start:end]``.  *sub* can also be a tuple of subsequences to look for.
+In this case the returned index, if found, will be the index of the last match.
 Optional arguments *start* and *end* are interpreted as in slice notation.
 Return ``-1`` on failure.

    The subsequence to search for may be any :term:`bytes-like object` or an integer in the range 0 to 255.